Cell Biology AoC Faculty

 Kimberly Dodge-Kafka, Professor of Cell Biology/Center for Cardiology and Cardiovascular Research; Ph.D., University of Texas Health Science Center-Houston.
 Molecular mechanism of signaling pathways in the heart.

-Jeremy Egbert, Assistant Professor in Residence, Cell Biology, Ph.D., Washington State University.
+Jeremy Egbert, Assistant Professor of Cell Biology, Ph.D., Washington State University.
 Physiological mechanisms of hormone signaling in the ovary, both within and between cells.

 Mallika Ghosh, Assistant Professor of Cell Biology; Ph.D., Indian Institute of Chemical Biology.
 Elucidating the role of a multifunctional transmembrane peptidase CD13 in cell-cell and cell-ECM communication and osteoclast and multinucleated giant cell fusion under pathological conditions.